Antisemitism in Islam: United Kingdom

 According to British Muslim journalist Mehdi Hasan, "anti-Semitism isn't just tolerated in some sections of the British Muslim community; it's routine and commonplace".
 A 2016 survey of 5,446 adult Britons, part of a report titled Anti-Semitism in contemporary Great Britain that was conducted by the London-based Institute for Jewish Policy Research, found that the prevalence of antisemitic views among Muslims was two to four times higher than the rest of the population.
 Antisemitic views were, on average, twice as high among British Muslims compared to the average British population.
 Fifty-five percent of British Muslims held at least one antisemitic viewpoint, and the survey found there was a correlation between higher levels of Muslim religiosity and education and their endorsement of antisemitic beliefs.
 A 2020 poll found that 45% of British Muslims hold a generally favourable view of British Jews, and 18% hold a negative view.

-Following the October 7th massacre of Israelis by Palestinians, a UK survey found that 46% of British Muslim respondents said they sympathise with Hamas, a proscribed terrorist organisation in the UK, and the same percentage agreed that "Jews have too much influence over UK government policy".
+Following the October 7 attacks of Israelis by Palestinians, a UK survey found that 46% of British Muslim respondents said they sympathise with Hamas, a proscribed terrorist organisation in the UK, and the same percentage agreed that "Jews have too much influence over UK government policy".
 More than 40% agreed with the statement that "Jews have too much power over UK media"; 39% agreed that "Jews have too much power over the UK financial system"; 33.6% agreed that "Jews have too much control of the global media system"; 33.1% agreed that "Jews have too much control over global political leadership"; and 32% wanted Sharia to be implemented in the United Kingdom.